hoanguyen-agilityio/practice-react/practice-two/README.md

   - User can view the products added to the cart and the amount to pay after clicking on the cart
   - User can click the checkout button to go to the Cart page to complete the ordering process
   - User can return to the home page after clicking on the website logo
+  - User can see header
+  - User can see footer
 - Cart page
   - User can return to the home page after clicking on the website logo
   - User can view all products added to the cart